jakegiltsoff/sassline/README.md

 ## Documentation

-I am currently working on some more thorough documentation for Sassline, please check out the blog post [here](http://typenot.es/posts/baseline-rems) for now.
+Sassline is fully commented with details in the SCSS.
+I am currently working on some more thorough documentation, please check out the blog post [here](http://typenot.es/posts/baseline-rems) for a little more information for now.

 ## Responsive Nav